 This year, it’s become very clear that in the three years we spent in the US, we let a lot of German Christmas traditions go.
 That’s not a big deal to my husband and me: We’re not super huge on Christmas to begin with plus we grew up with all of the German traditions and know we can always go back, picking and choosing from both cultures.

 But N spent almost his whole life in the US, including both Christmases he’s been around for, and while E had two Christmases in Germany, the more memorable second half of her life was strongly influenced by super fun US traditions.

-So we’ve made sure to get them caught up this year: The other day, we did a tasting of classic German Christmas candy that neither child had ever had (and that they both loved), we have an advent wreath, we did St. Nicholas with E really understanding and being all over it for the first time, and we’ve been baking classic German Christmas cookies.
+So now that we’re back in Germany, we’ve made sure to get them caught up this year: The other day, we did a tasting of classic German Christmas candy that neither child had ever had (and that they both loved), we have an advent wreath, we did St. Nicholas with E really understanding and being all over it for the first time, and we’ve been baking classic German Christmas cookies.